JdejesusIsaac/TriviaStreamNft/README.md

 # TriviaStreamNft

+1 contract with a “mintNft” function, user has input correct value into mintNft() function to earn Nft.    require(2 + value == 4, "Wrong value!")
+Nft gives user personal id.
+With this personal ID user can gain acces to StreamDao.

+Idea.

-1 contract with a “mintNft” function,  to mint NFT user has to watch 30 second stream then input correct value into mintNft() function.
-We want to launch several for streamers on Livepeer to interact with viewer via quiz.
+To mint NFT user has to watch 30 second stream then input correct value into mintNft() function.
+We want to launch several for streamers on Livepeer to interact with viewer via quiz that MintsNft.

 Goal is to let streamers create personalized quizzes based off of their content .
 Then have content user solve quiz by inputting right value or "answer" into smartcontract mintNft Function.